Datu Montawal

-Datu Montawal, officially the Municipality of Datu Montawal (Maguindanaon: Ingud nu Datu Montawal; Iranun: Inged a Datu Montawal; Bayan ng Datu Montawal), is a 5th class municipality in the province of Maguindanao del Sur, Philippines.
+Datu Montawal, officially the Municipality of Datu Montawal (Maguindanaon: Ingud nu Datu Montawal; Iranun: Inged a Datu Montawal; Bayan ng Datu Montawal), is a municipality in the province of Maguindanao del Sur, Philippines.
 According to the 2020 census, it has a population of 37,314 people.

 The municipality, then known as Pagagawan, was created under Muslim Mindanao Autonomy Act No. 95 on July 18, 2000, carved out of the municipality of Pagalungan.
 It was renamed to Datu Montawal under Muslim Mindanao Autonomy Act No. 152 on June 9, 2003.

 Republic Act No. 11550 was signed on May 27, 2021.
 The law stated the creation of Maguindanao del Norte and Maguindanao del Sur, recognized the name of the municipality as Datu Montawal, no longer as Pagagawan and ceded the municipality to Maguindanao del Sur.
 The law had won via plebiscite on September 18, 2022.